 - Houston Texans: M.J.
 Stewart, CB, North Carolina

 Stewart was projected to be a first round choice before a disappointing year.
 His work this offseason, including the Senior Bowl has probably rehabilitated his stock enough to keep him in Day 2.

-- Cincinnati Bengals: Equanimeous St. Brown, WR, Notre Dame
+- Green Bay Packers (from CLE): Equanimeous St. Brown, WR, Notre Dame

 St. Brown is being miscast as a future #1 receiver by many right now.
 Height-Weight-Speed doesn’t automatically make a guy a star.He isn’t that because of his limited route tree.
 I still believe he will help someone as a complementary piece in the receiving game.